Ali-7CC/bachelor-project/README.md

 Make sure that the backend is running on port 8080

 ## Running the frontend
-To install the frontend packages, navigate to the `frontend` folder from your command line interpreter and  run:
+To install the frontend packages, navigate to the `frontend/vue-frontend` folder from your command line interpreter and  run:
 ```
-npm run install
+npm install
 ```
 After the installation, start the frontend by running:
 ```